Roundtail chub: Conservation

 Arizona Game and Fish Department considers roundtail chub a sport fish.
 They put up a strong fight for anglers, and the meat is described as "firm, white and very mild tasting."
 Intermuscular bones or floating bones are present, which can be cut out prior to cooking.

 It is a candidate endangered species of the United States Fish and Wildlife Service, under the Endangered Species Act criteria.
+Gila robusta jordani and Gila seminuda are recognized as endangered species under the Endangered Species Act.